michelro/gettingandcleanningdata/README.md

 This file describes all the data transformation applied to the original files to get the tidy data for analysis.

-Additional information about variable description, units etc can be found on CodeBook.md file.
+Additional information about **variable description, units** etc can be found on CodeBook.md file.

+The data used in this analysis can be found in the **UCI HAR Dataset** directory.

 # Data Transformation - Step by Step